With Rs 2.47 lakh crore, Mukesh Ambani is richest Indian for the 10th consecutive year

 Forbes' list of the richest Indians was topped by Mukesh Ambani for the tenth consecutive year.
 The elder Ambani brother, Chairman of Reliance Industries Limited, has seen a very successful year.
 One factor contributing to his recent earnings is the massive success of Reliance Jio since its launch in 2016.
-Mukesh Ambani tops the list with a staggering Rs 2.47 lakh crore or 38 billion USD in net worth, and is also one of the top five richest people in Asia.
-However, his younger brother, Anil Ambani , is way down the list on the 45th spot with 3.15 billion USD.
+Mukesh Ambani tops the list with a staggering Rs 2.47 lakh crore or $38 billion in net worth, and is also one of the top five richest people in Asia.
+However, his younger brother, Anil Ambani , is way down the list on the 45th spot with $3.15 billion.

-The magazine mentioned that Mukesh Ambani saw his wealth increase by 67% from last year.
-In fact there was an increase of 26% in the aggregate wealth of the top 100 richest people.
+The magazine mentioned that Mukesh Ambani saw his wealth increase by 67 per cent from last year.
+In fact there was an increase of 26 per cent in the aggregate wealth of the top 100 richest people.
 Forbes also mentions that all of the rank holders in the list are billionaires this year.
-The minimum worth to make to the list last year was 1.25 billion USD, which shot up by 17% this year.
+The minimum worth to make to the list last year was $1.25 billion, which shot up by 17 per cent this year.

-On the second spot is Wipro's Azim Premji with 19 billion USD, followed by the combined net worth of the Hinduja brothers, Lakshmi Mittal, Pallonji Mistry, the Godrej family and Adani.
+On the second spot is Wipro's Azim Premji with $19 billion, followed by the combined net worth of the Hinduja brothers, Lakshmi Mittal, Pallonji Mistry, the Godrej family and Adani.

+Cookies-and-airline tycoon Nusli Wadia is the wealthiest newcomer with a net worth of USD 5.6 billion at the 25th position on the Forbes' richest Indians list.

+Other new entrants in the list are Dinesh Nandwana (ranked 88th with a fortune of USD 1.72 billion) of e- governance services firm Vakrangee; and Rana Kapoor (100th, USD 1.46 billion) of Yes Bank.

 Here are the top 10 richest people in India: